 This was Dan’s 16th Grapefest.
 “They keep getting better and better,” he says smiling.
 “But we’re also lucky we have a great community.”

-Early Sunday morning, the last day of Grapefest, I meet one of the town’s passionate community members scooting along Main Street in a golf cart.
-Gayle Hall, in her 60’s has been working as the Grapefest Festival Director for many years.
-She was happy to pause her errand running and talk.
+Early Sunday morning, on the last day of Grapefest, I meet one of the town’s passionate community members scooting along Main Street in a golf cart.
+Gayle Hall, in her 60’s has been the Grapefest Festival Director for many years.
+She was happy to pause her errand running and chat with us for a few moments.
 She has a smile that was welcoming despite the early hour.

 Gayle’s ancestors originated from Prussia, arriving in Tennessee in the late 1700s and 1800s eventually making it through Missouri to settle around the Grapevine area.
 “As a 5th generation Texan, you can say Texas is in my blood,” she adds flicking her gorgeous long white tresses.

-The 76-year-old William D Tate has served as Mayor of Grapevine for 42 years and is a much-loved icon around town.
+The Mayor of Grapevine, 76-year-old William D Tate has served in the role for 42 years and is a much-loved icon around town.
 He’s passionate about helping to preserve the town’s history.
 Thanks to a special ordinance created in 1991 to protect Grapevine’s unique heritage and architecture, historical landmarks are easy to find.

-A landmark very special to Debi is a log cabin.
-Built in 1845, the log cabin is the oldest standing building in Tarrant County (Northcentral Texas.)
+One landmark very special to Debi Meeks is a log cabin.
+The log cabin, which was built-in 1845, is the oldest standing building in Tarrant County (Northcentral Texas.)
 Debi and members of the Grapevine Historical Society saved the historic building from being demolished in its original location.
 “We took the cabin apart, log by log, numbering each with nail polish,” says Debi.
 “The cabin was moved from Dove Road and re-built in Main Street, where people can see what life was like in the 1800s.”

 The log cabin was where Reverend David Myers met in 1846 to establish the Lonesome Dove Baptist Church (not to be confused with the TV series adapted by screenwriter Larry Mc Murtry from the novel of the same name.)

 The town has preserved many other buildings including the Nash Farm, 800 metres from Grapevine’s historic main street.
-Built in 1869, the farmhouse and grounds have been lovingly restored allowing visitors to experience what 19th-century farm life on the Grape Vine Prarie was like.
+The farmhouse, which was built in 1869 and surrounding grounds have been lovingly restored, allowing visitors to experience 19th-century farm life on the Grape Vine Prarie.
 Volunteers in period costume demonstrate cooking in a vintage 1892 wood burning stove, cotton picking, folk craft and for those keen to try, there’s an opportunity to learn how to crack a whip.

 Grapevine’s unique community spirit

-With their dedication to preserving the town’s history, the colourful characters, numerous eating and retail attractions, combined with large doses of Texan hospitality, Grapevine is a special place to experience.
-And I haven’t even mentioned the Texan wine (there’s another story coming about the Texan wine culture – certainly tasted some beauties during Grapefest.)
+With their dedication to preserving the town’s history, the colourful characters, numerous eating and retail attractions, combined with large doses of Texan hospitality, Grapevine is a memorable place to experience.

 And for the record, yes, I did manage to squeeze in another gigantic margarita!